SubhadeepZilong/Automate-Wallpaper-Changer/README.md

 ```
 - Add the wallpapers in "image" folder
-- Set the update interval (in seconds)
+- Set the update interval (in seconds) represented by time.sleep(1) where '1' denotes 1 second
 - Run the python file "main.py"
 - "main.exe" is a shortcut to run the code for existing images at 1 sec interval